openwdl/wdl/SPEC.md

 workflow private_declaration_fail {
   call test {
-    input:
     i = 1,         # this is fine - "i" is in the input section s = "goodbye"  # error! "s" is private
   }

   output {